‘Dancing With The Stars’ 2017: Season 24 Cast Odds For ‘DWTS’ Before Premier

 Biles will be paired up with Russian-born Australian professional dancer Sasha Farber, who has never made the top four in four show appearances.
 So if Biles does take home the Season 24 Dancing with the Stars title, it will be a first for Farber as well.

-Although Farber has not had a top three finish in his career on DWTS, history may be on his team’s side.
+Although Farber has not had a top-three finish in his career on DWTS, history may be on his team’s side.

 Athletes have fared very well on Dancing with the Stars in the past, and Olympians have quite a history of striking gold on the show.
 Former Olympians Apolo Anton Ohno, Kristi Yamaguchi and Meryl Davis have all hoisted the MirrorBall Trophy as champions on Dancing with the Stars.
 Is Biles next in line to go from an Olympic hero to a Dancing with the Stars champion?